-Nearly two years after the COVID-19 pandemic forced companies worldwide to go remote, the new normal has become just that—normal.
-The idea of reporting to a physical workplace to clock in for a nine-to-five shift suddenly seems antiquated as more and more businesses build distributed workforces by hiring remote talent.
+A few years after the COVID-19 pandemic forced companies worldwide to go remote, the new normal has become just that—normal.
+The idea of reporting to a physical workplace to clock in for a nine-to-five shift suddenly seems antiquated as more businesses build distributed workforces by hiring remote talent.

-Read on to discover four reasons that companies increasingly embrace the distributed workforce model.
+Read on to discover four reasons companies increasingly embrace the distributed workforce model.